encode/httpx/docs/index.md

 !!! warning
     This project should be considered as an "alpha" release.
-It is substantially API complete, but there are still a few areas that need remaining work.
+It is substantially API complete, but there are still some areas that need more work.

 ---